Create a Wildfire Emergency Response Plan for Your Business

 At this stage, you must evacuate yourself, any employees, and animals (if applicable) to a safe location.
 This is your final notice, and it is incredibly important to leave immediately—there is no time to pack or gather belongings.

-But knowing the terminology and having access to the proper emergency notifications are just the first step.
-In order to best ensure safety during a wildfire evacuation, you need to prepare beforehand.
-We’ve broken that preparation down into a few steps, and this post will walk you through them all.
+But being aware and having access to the proper emergency notifications are just the first step.
+In order to ensure safety during a wildfire evacuation, you need to prepare beforehand.
+We’ve broken that preparation down into several steps.

 There’s a lot that goes into evacuating your business, and the best time to prepare is long before you hear orders from your local emergency personnel.
 Here are the basic things that you should have together well in advance of a wildfire.

-An easy way to help yourself stay organized in the case of a wildfire evacuation is to create a checklist that you can reference in the case of a wildfire.
-This checklist should include all the necessary actions for you and your employees.
+An easy way to stay organized as you prepare for a wildfire evacuation is to complete a checklist, like AlertMedia’s.
+This wildfire safety checklist includes all the necessary actions for you and your employees.

 Items on your checklist may include (but should not be limited to):